GrecuLiviu/Detectie_monitorizare_anomalii/README.md

 - **CSRF Middleware:** Protects against cross-site request forgery using tokens.
 - **Session Middleware:** Manages secure sessions and cookies for user authentication.
 - **Static File Protection:** Restricts access to static files for authenticated users only.

-## Contributing
-This project is part of a final year engineering and CS license.
-Contributions are welcome for learning and improvement purposes.

 ## Third-Party Licenses